JulianKoehler/Kanban-Board/README.md

 * Assign Tasks to specific users
 * Dashboard Page for the user

+Also checkout the Roadmap at the very bottom where I list my smaller updates planned to enhance the codebase and the existing features!

 ## Tech Stack

 **Client:** React (NextJS), Redux, TailwindCSS